 Land sales vary widely from year to year and quarter to quarter.
 The total dollar amount, the average price per acre, and the number of acres sold in any one year or quarter should not be assumed to be indicative of land sales in the future.
 The Trust is a passive seller of land and does not actively solicit sales of land.
-The demand for, and the sale price of, any particular tract of the Trust's land is influenced by many factors, including the national and local economies, the rate of residential and commercial development in nearby areas, livestock carrying capacity and the condition of the local agricultural industry, which itself is influenced by range conditions and prices for livestock and agricultural products.
+The demand for, and the sale price of, any particular tract of the Trust's land is influenced by many factors, including the national and local economies, rate of oil and gas well development by operators, the rate of residential and commercial development in nearby areas, livestock carrying capacity and the condition of the local agricultural industry, which itself is influenced by range conditions and prices for livestock and agricultural products.
 Approximately 99% of the Trust's land is classified as ranch land and intermingled with parcels owned by third parties to form ranching units.
 The Trust's ability to sell ranch land is, therefore, largely dependent on the actions of adjoining landowners.